The Government of India Act 1833 : (Charter Act of 1833)

 The Indian administration was centralized by the 1833 Charter Act.

-It re-designated the Governor-General of Bengal as the Governor-General of India.
+The Governor-General of Bengal was re-designated as Governor-General of Indians.

 Lord William Bentinck became India’s first governor-general under this rule.

 This deprived the legislative authority of the governors of Bombay and Madras.